itsmattsoria/starthere/README.md

 ```

 ## To-do:
-- [ ] Convert grid system to use css grid instead of flex
+- [x] Convert grid system to use css grid instead of flex
+- [ ] Refactor js to remove JQuery